 2023년 10월 10일

 The biggest challenge?
-A shortage of skilled talent
+Competition for skilled talent

-The problem for these firms is that they’re not just competing with others in their industry when trying to attract the best talent, but they’re also competing with tech giants like Google, Amazon, and Facebook—firms famous for their lucrative compensation packages—for skilled developers, data scientists, and AI experts.
+The problem for financial services is that they’re not just competing with others in their industry when trying to attract the best talent, but they’re also competing with tech giants like Google, Amazon, and Facebook—firms famous for their lucrative compensation packages—for skilled developers, data scientists, and AI experts.
 This is in addition to other niche roles unique to the industry such as fraud analysts.
+This challenge is exacerbated by several factors:

 • A rapidly changing industry: The finance sector is changing quickly due to new products, evolving regulations, and increasingly fierce competition.
 Financial services providers need employees with the right skills to adapt to these changes quickly.